IdealMSP/monerowp/README.md

 # Monero Payments for WooCommerce

 This fork restores compatibility with WooCommerce 8+ and adds support for the Cart & Checkout Blocks system.
+This plugin provides tools for accepting Monero payments.
+Users are responsible for complying with all applicable laws and regulations in their jurisdiction.

 ## Features